 “When Bataan fell, the Japs came in after us and we kept dodging around from one place to another, eating mostly fish and rice.
 Finally, after the Nips forced General Wainwright to give in, we were ordered to surrender.
 It took us five days to come out of the jungles so as you can see we were pretty far in.”

-It should be mentioned that Robert Nank did not surrender with him.
+It should be mentioned that Robert Nank who had become a guerrilla with him did not surrender.
 At first, the Japanese treated the former guerrillas pretty well to get other guerrillas to surrender.
 When this did not work, the Japanese got rough on the former guerrillas.

 “They began to cuff us around for no reason at all. and I’d like to bring that out of 1619 who started out as prisoners, only 230 survived.
 The rest died of starvation, thirst, mistreatment, lack of medical treatment, or were just plain murdered.
 When I look back on all this, I wonder if I actually lived through it, it was so unreal.”

-In May, his parents received a letter from the War Department.
+In May, his mother received a letter from the War Department.

 Major General